Foundsheep/segmentation_01/README.md

    5. `sh serve_stop.sh`(when wanting to stop)

 3. Other infomation
-- This serving logic follows `torchserve`'s `eager mode` model loading logic
+- This serving logic follows `torchserve`'s `script mode` model loading logic
+- `eager model` loading logic is executed if `--model-file` argument is passed when invoking `torch-model-archiver`, however this would cause the model to be loaded either from checkpoint, or initialized brand-new.
+   - The checkpoint-using loading way is commented in `ts_handler.py`, and uncommenting it and commenting `super().initialize(context)` would change the loading logic to `eager model` with checkpoint

 ### Training